What does the entry fee include?

 As outlined in our terms and conditions “If the event, or any part thereof, is cancelled, postponed, shortened, or modified in any way, or if any of the amenities, goods, or services in relation to the event are no longer provided, whether due to force majeure, legal restrictions, disputes, safety reasons, failure by service providers to perform, or any other reason or cause, the entry fees and all other fees paid will not be refundable.”

 Is it possible to change the team name after entering (while keeping the same riders)?

 Yes absolutely!
 Just jump into your teams Active profile and make that change.
-It will need to be finalised by Sunday 11 November 2018 when entries close however as we’ll be getting all sorts of team related things printed and ordered.
+It will need to be finalised by Sunday 11 November 2018 when entries close however we’ll be getting all sorts of team related things printed and ordered prior to this.